roytam1/palemoon27/gfx/doc/AsyncPanZoom.md

 </li>
 <li value="6">
 The call stack unwinds back to the widget code that called ReceiveInputEvent.
-This code now has the event in the coordinate space Gecko is expecting, and so can dispatch it to the Gecko main thread.
+This code now has the event in the coordinate space Goanna is expecting, and so can dispatch it to the Goanna main thread.
 </li>
 <li value="7">
-Gecko performs its own usual hit-testing and event dispatching for the event.
+Goanna performs its own usual hit-testing and event dispatching for the event.
 As part of this, it records whether any touch listeners cancelled the input block by calling preventDefault().
 It also activates inactive scrollframes that were hit by the input events.
 </li>
 <li value="8">
 The call stack unwinds back to the widget code, which sends two notifications to the APZ code on the input thread.
 The first notification is via APZCTreeManager::ContentReceivedInputBlock, and informs the APZ whether the input block was cancelled.
-The second notification is via APZCTreeManager::SetTargetAPZC, and informs the APZ the results of the Gecko hit-test during event dispatch.
+The second notification is via APZCTreeManager::SetTargetAPZC, and informs the APZ the results of the Goanna hit-test during event dispatch.
-Note that Gecko may report that the input event did not hit any scrollable frame at all.
+Note that Goanna may report that the input event did not hit any scrollable frame at all.
 These notifications happen only once per input block.
 </li>
 <li value="9">